preston/homeboy/README.md

 	homeboy-push

-After pushing, the next time `homeboy’ is run on any configured machine, the .zip file will be unzipped into the home directory of that machine.
-It’s really not complicated, but saves time by having to make the same change a bunch of times across different machines and platforms, all having subtle differences.
+After pushing, the next time `homeboy’ is run on any configured machine, the .zip file will be unzipped into your home directory on that machine.
+It’s really not complicated, but saves the time of having to make the same change a bunch of times across different machines and platforms, all having subtle differences.
+Having your core config file backed up in a sync'd location comes in handy, too!